rumeleazar/FlaskSampleProject/README.md

 ## ADDITIONAL STUFFS TO IMPROVE THE PROJECT ##
 1. Create an API so the recipes can be accessed by other applications/website
-2. Get data from the API of other websites
+2. Get data from the API of other websites (Added the random quote generator API)

 Note: Still learning about API's